 Here Are All The Southern California Parents And School Officials Involved In The College Cheating Scandal

-Following a national investigation, the Federal Bureau of Investigations charged 50 people Tuesday in an alleged college exam and admissions fraud scheme.
+Following a national investigation, the Federal Bureau of Investigations charged 50 people in March 2019 in an alleged college exam and admissions fraud scheme.
 Charges ranged from cheating on college entrance exams to paying bribe money to university officials, and involved eight highly selective colleges.